adamgreig/agg-kicad/lib/README.md

 ### Helpful but not mandatory

+* Populate MFN and MPN if part is not generic
-* Include Farnell order code where applicable
+* Include Farnell SKU if available
-* Include DigiKey and RS order codes where applicable and useful
+* Include link to datasheet if available
-* Pre-fill with a footprint field if one is very commonly used
+* Pre-fill with a footprint field if one is typical for the part

-## Associated documentation to include in README

-* Link to datasheet/web page
-* Common supplier order codes
-* Names of available footprints
-* Has the symbol been validated in practice?
-Where?
-* Any other notes / gotchas
+### Other Notes

+Place any other notes in the `.lib` file prefixed with `# NOTE:`.